Wondering how to use a menstrual cup?

 How often should I replace my cup?

-I’ve been using my cup for over two years, and it hardly looks different from when I bought it!
+I’ve been using my cup for over three years, and it hardly looks different from when I bought it!

 Some companies recommend that you replace your cup every five years, but in reality they should last for about 10 years.